 San Francisco has many other great drawcards, and we’ll explore more of those soon.
 This is just a short list to get you started.

-Want to know about the downtown San Francisco?
-Watch this short film the American and I made called ‘The Skyscrapers of San Francisco’:
+Here’s a short film the American and I made called ‘The Skyscrapers of San Francisco’ that introduces you to the fascinating structures of the CBD:

 When is the best time to visit San Francisco?